ThomasPinna/IQUTodo/README.md

 ## Data

 All data is stored locally on your disk.
-To ensure peace of mind, backups are created on the disk regularly.
-This happens at most every 2 seconds to avoid overloading your disk.
+To ensure peace of mind, backups are created every two seconds on disk.
+Only the last backup of every day is kept.

 To restore a backup, follow the following procedure: